 - Flexible Media Selection

 With canister filters, you can enjoy using several types of filtration media.
-They are compatible with plenty of filtration media out there.
-Nevertheless, it is essential to understand the working mechanism of the media before you purchase the cylinder-shaped filter.
+They are compatible with plenty of filter media out there.
+Nevertheless, it is essential to understand the working mechanism of the media before you purchase the aquarium canister filters.

-By the way, it is important to know that the filtration media available include mechanical, chemical, and biological media.
+By the way, it is important to know that the filter media available include mechanical, chemical, and biological media.

 - Easy to Manage/Clean